NxPKG/khulnasoft-docs/content/api-shield/security/schema-validation/configure.md

 }
 ```

-To receive information about the configuration of existing operations, Cloudflare recommends passing the `?feature=schema_info` parameter.
+To receive information about the configuration of existing operations, Khulnasoft recommends passing the `?feature=schema_info` parameter.

 You can add new operations in a schema to Endpoint Management using `POST`.